 Summary

-This article presented the different types of lasers, explained each fo them, and discussed their various applications.
-To learn more about lasers, contact a Xometry representative.
+This article presented the different types of lasers, explained each of them, and discussed their various applications.
+To learn more about lasers and their applications, contact a Xometry representative.

 Xometry provides a wide range of manufacturing capabilities, including sheet cutting and other value-added services for all of your prototyping and production needs.
 Visit our website to learn more or to request a free, no-obligation quote.